 Affiliated clubs are encouraged to nominate deserving individuals for the Curl BC Annual Awards and for Curl BC Club Volunteer recognition certificates.
 Affiliated clubs can also participate in the Curl BC Skill Awards program where participants can earn badges as they learn about curling and develop their curling abilities.

 There are nine categories of playdowns and BC Championships, as well as the BC Club Challenge, in which affiliated curlers can compete.
 Some events are televised, with end-by-end scores available online on playdowns.curlbc.ca.

 Affiliated clubs can submit bids to host Curl BC playdowns and BC Championships, which are a great opportunity to highlight your club, your ice, your volunteers, and your community spirit.
 Host clubs receive 85-100% of the event net revenue as well as media exposure and increased foot traffic.

 This program is for affiliated teams who want to take their game to the next level.
 A dedicated group of coaches will identify the gaps in each athlete’s development and use specific resources to bridge those gaps.

 Affiliated clubs are encouraged to send staff and volunteers to the biennial Business of Curling Symposium, a two day networking and learning event, as well as the Business of Curling Phase 2 workshop, which focuses on developing a three to five year strategic or business plan to help your club succeed.

 Grants and fundraising

 Curl BC members can get assistance with finding new funding opportunities and writing grant applications.
 Check out our BC Gaming Grants page or our Covid-19 Resources pages for more info.
-Through Curl BC, affiliated clubs can also create a National Sport Trust Fund for their respective clubs to raise funds for any number of club projects.
+Through Curl BC, affiliated clubs can also create a BC Amateur Sport Fund for their respective clubs to raise funds for any number of club projects.
 You can also issue tax receipts through setting up your project or using one of Curl BC’s existing projects.